dothidden/writeups/content/codegate_qualifs_2023/babysandbox.md

 ```

 It's clear that `__readonly_area` gets called and returns something lower than
-0. The plant would be to return something greater than 0 to bypass the security
+0. The plan would be to return something greater than 0 to bypass the security
 check.
 Looking at the `__readonly_area` implementation we see the following:

 ```c